Muhammad-Bilal-Arshad/Middle-Earth-Book-Shop/README.md

 ## Features

 - Add new books to the inventory
-- View and search for books by title, author, or category
+- View and search for books by title and category
 - Track sales records and view sales history
 - Add new sales records to track book sales
 - User authentication and authorization